-The Company's total current liabilities of \$6,927,737 as at December 31, 2020 consist mostly of amounts with related parties, including (i) the current portion and accrued interest of a note payable in the amount of \$1,941,349; (ii) the amount outstanding on the A10 Group Credit Facility of \$2,683,880; (iii) other related party payables of \$72,127 and (iv) the current portion of lease liabilities of \$9,082.
-The Company's liabilities as at December 31, 2020 also included accounts payable to suppliers of \$1,953,633 (most of which were paid in the first quarter of 2021).
-The increase in the current portion of the note payable of \$553,665 when compared to the balance on December 31, 2019 was due to one installment due in 2021 having become current.
+The Company's total current liabilities of \$3,856,201 as at March 31, 2021 consist mostly of amounts with related parties, including (i) the current portion and accrued interest of a note payable in the amount of \$244,134; (ii) the amount outstanding on the A10 Group Credit Facility of \$2,714,755 and (iii) the current portion of lease liabilities of \$8,403.
+The Company's liabilities as at March 31, 2021 also included accounts payable to suppliers of \$699,974 (most of which were paid in the second quarter of 2021).

-The Company's shareholders' equity as at December 31, 2020, was \$21,757,348, as a result of share capital of \$53,910,946, contributed surplus of \$3,930,885, accumulated other comprehensive loss of \$2,858,091 and a deficit of \$33,226,392.
+The Company's shareholders' equity as at March 31, 2021, was \$60,717,884, as a result of share capital of \$92,417,982, contributed surplus of \$11,786,859, accumulated other comprehensive loss of \$3,885,411 and a deficit of \$39,601,546.

-As a result of completion of its private placements offerings in August 2020 and February 2021 (thereby obtaining the required equity component of financing) and assuming the completion of the debt financing contemplated in the Company's agreement with Société Générale (which is subject to completion of due diligence, credit approval, the negotiation of definitive documentation, and other customary drawdown conditions), the development of the Production Phase 1 of the Project would be fully funded to construction completion.
+As a result of completion of its private placement offering in February 2021 (thereby obtaining the required equity component of financing) and assuming the completion of the debt financing contemplated in the Company's agreement with Société Générale (which is subject to completion of due diligence, credit approval, the negotiation of definitive documentation, and other customary drawdown conditions), the development of the Production Phase 1 of the Project would be fully funded to construction completion.
 However, further financing will be required to continue to develop the Company's other deposits at the Project and its additional properties.
-The certainty of funding future operations, exploration expenditures and project development implementation, considering the availability of sources of additional financing, cannot be assured at this time and, accordingly, these circumstances indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern and ultimately on the appropriateness of using accounting principles applicable to a going concern.
 See "Risk Factors".